udevil At A Glance

 Any number between 2000 and 5000 (milliseconds) should be reasonable - the higher 5000 means poll every 5 seconds, which is less overhead but a little slower.

-OR you can pass this option to the kernel boot command line in grub:
+OR pass this option to the kernel boot command line in grub:

 block.events_dfl_poll_msecs=2000

-OR, to enable kernel polling temporarily, enable common polling for the block module:
+To enable kernel polling temporarily and immediately, enable common polling for the block module:

 sudo bash -c 'echo 2000 > /sys/module/block/parameters/events_dfl_poll_msecs'

-OR you can temporarily enable polling just for a single device like this (/dev/sr0 in this example):
+OR you can enable polling just for a single device like this (/dev/sr0 in this example):

 sudo bash -c 'echo 2000 > /sys/block/sr0/events_poll_msecs'

-The change should be immediate - media will be detected and the eject button on the drive should work normally again.
-However, these temporary changes will be lost when you reboot.
+This change should be immediate - media will be detected.
+However, the above change will be lost when you reboot.

 References: